se-sic/VaRA-Tool-Suite/docs/source/index.rst

   - `Sven Apel`_, for supervision and guidance
   - `Norbert Siegmund`_, for supervision and guidance
   - Florian Niederhuber, for implementing the first version of the CommitDetection
-  - Lisa Griebl, for providing the VaRA Logo. :ref:`logo license`
+  - Lisa Griebl, for providing the VaRA Logo. :ref:`Logo License`
   - `Sebastian Böhm`_

 Logo License
 ------------
 The logo was created using the following brushes from Axeraider70, `Galactic Brushes`_ and `Green Lotus Brushes`_, which are licensed under `CC BY-NC-ND 3.0`_.